-Tucked away within upmarket Mexican restaurant 11 Westside is Kennedy Town’s newest – and best – cocktail bar, The Wilshire.
+Tucked away within upmarket Mexican restaurant 11 Westside is the cocktail bar, The Wilshire.
 Similar in concept to bars-within-bars like Room 309, Frank’s Library and PDT, the space is the brainchild of 11 Westside’s beverage manager Daniel Eun and Boba Bear’s Jon Chan.
 Named after Wilshire Boulevard in Los Angeles, the bar keeps things slick and simple with an incredibly focused menu of both originals and modern classics.

-When we arrive, we’re guided through 11 Westside to the back, where a switch is flipped to request entry into the bar.
+Once you arrive at 11 Westside, you will be guided towards the back, where a switch is flipped to request entry into the bar.
 The Wilshire is spacious, with two windows overlooking Davis and Forbes streets, and two walls lined with bottles from floor to ceiling.
-Within, comfortable, low tables and a small bar area are complimented by a billiards table in the centre.

-Probably our only lament during our time at The Wilshire is that the menu is so short.
 This is a bar with a no-nonsense approach to fun, classic flavours.
-It reminds us of some of the best bars in the city and we hope that can be extended beyond the classic templates currently on offer.
+It reminds us of some of the best bars in the city, and we hope that can be extended beyond the classic templates currently on offer.
 Though the location sits at the far western end of the Island Line, this Kennedy Town gem is definitely worth the trip.